Charlie Hebdo

-The magazine has been the target of three terrorist attacks: in 2011, 2015, and 2020.
+Charlie Hebdo has been the target of three terrorist attacks: in 2011, 2015, and 2020.
 All of them were presumed to be in response to a number of cartoons that it published controversially depicting Muhammad.
 In the second of these attacks, 12 people were killed, including publishing director Charb and several other prominent cartoonists.
+In the aftermath, Charlie Hebdo and its publications became internationally recognized as symbols of free speech, culminating in the "Je Suis Charlie" ("I am Charlie") movement, which underscored the global defense of freedom of expression and opposition to censorship.

-Charlie Hebdo first appeared in 1970 after the monthly Hara-Kiri magazine was banned for mocking the death of former French president Charles de Gaulle.
+Since its founding, Charlie Hebdo has been a vocal advocate for free expression and secularism, using satire to critique organized religion, political movements, and other centers of power.
+Charlie Hebdo first appeared in 1970 after the monthly Hara-Kiri magazine was banned for mocking the death of a former French president, Charles de Gaulle.
 In 1981, publication ceased, but the magazine was resurrected in 1992.
-The magazine is published every Wednesday, with special editions issued on an unscheduled basis.
+The magazine is published every Wednesday, with special editions issued on an unscheduled basis sporadically.
 Gérard Biard is the current editor-in-chief of Charlie Hebdo.
 The previous editors were François Cavanna (1970–1981) and Philippe Val (1992–2009).

 History

 Origins in Hara-Kiri

 In 1960, Georges "Professeur Choron" Bernier and François Cavanna launched a monthly magazine entitled Hara-Kiri.
 Choron acted as the director of publication and Cavanna as its editor.
 Eventually Cavanna gathered together a team which included Roland Topor, Fred, Jean-Marc Reiser, Georges Wolinski, Gébé, and Cabu.
 After an early reader's letter accused them of being "dumb and nasty" ("bête et méchant"), the phrase became an official slogan for the magazine and made it into everyday language in France.